-wger Workout Manager is a Web application that can manage your workouts, group them into schedules (A>B>C), and print them as PDFs.
+wger Workout Manager is a Web application that can manage your workouts, group them into schedules (A>B>C), and export them as PDFs or iCal files.
 It helps you keep a log of the weights lifted in the different exercises as well as your own body weight and can also create and manage your diet plans.

 Foods and Moods is an application that tracks what you eat and how you feel.
 It is aimed primarily towards people trying to track which foods may trigger their digestive problems.
 It does this by keeping two logs: a log of the foods you eat and a log of your moods.
 This provides you with a searchable history using keywords or "tags", so you may see for yourself if there is any relationship between the two.
 It doesn't attempt to do any medical or nutritional analysis.